PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant changes
+- October 2025: added the HOMAIOCINFO ioctl for retrieving status information about a Homa socket.
+See man/homa.7 for details.
 - May 2025: `homa_api.c` has been removed, so the functions `homa_abort`,
   `homa_reply`, `homa_replyv`, `homa_send`, and `homa_sendv` no longer
   exist.